25 Tips for Moving and Packing

 Tip 19: Take pictures of where your cords go and label the cords themselves

 If you have a mess of cords behind your TVs and computers, take a picture of everything before unplugging and then label all the cords.
-You can easily use a piece of masking tape around the cord to label what it’s for and what electronic it plugs into so you can more easily get everything connected at the new place.
+You can easily use a piece of masking tape around the cord to label what it’s for and what device it plugs into so you can more easily get everything connected at the new place.

 Tip 20: Use plastic wrap to seal liquids